jszeto9190/CS361-Microservice-A/README.md

    python user-app.py
    ```
 ## How to Receive Data
 1. Image source URL and file location data are stored under response_data.
 This information is also printed in the terminal.
+   ![image](https://github.com/user-attachments/assets/e50704ae-d13c-4b0c-8737-c0ce527220bd)

    The generated images will appear in the save_directory folder.
-   ![image](https://github.com/user-attachments/assets/e50704ae-d13c-4b0c-8737-c0ce527220bd)

    ![image](https://github.com/user-attachments/assets/31269445-2e1c-4d0d-b2d8-8ff31b399783)

 ## How to View Logs
-The user may want to understand what is happening on the backend of the microservice.
+You may want to understand what is happening on the backend of the microservice.
 If so, visit https://microservice-a-cs361-c3c3bdb288e7.herokuapp.com/ and select 'View Logs'.

 ## UML Sequence Diagram
 ![UML Sequence Diagram](https://github.com/user-attachments/assets/353948dd-5a9a-4a43-988f-0e549bc8ad28)